-A balance transfer credit card can help you consolidate debt, and many even come with a 0 percent introductory APR.
-Unfortunately, consumers with poor credit—those with a credit score of 579 or below—can’t always qualify for the best 0 percent APR credit cards, which creates quite the quandary.
+A balance transfer credit card can help you consolidate debt, and many even come with a 0 percent introductory APR that can help you save money and pay down debt faster.
+Unfortunately, consumers with poor credit—those with a credit score of 579 or below—can’t always qualify for the best 0 percent APR credit cards, which can make it a bit more complicated to make the most of a balance transfer.

 Before you move forward with a balance transfer for bad credit, you should know about the potential downsides, as well as alternatives to consider.
-This guide goes over balance transfer options for people with poor credit, including some card recommendations.
+Let’s take a look at balance transfer options for people with poor credit, including some credit card recommendations.

 Can you get a balance transfer card with bad credit?

-You may be able to qualify for a balance transfer card if you have poor credit, although you need to adjust your expectations.
-You won’t receive an interest-free window, but you might get access to a lower APR than you’re paying now.
-Ultimately, this can still help you save money on interest, albeit at a slower rate.
+You may be able to qualify for a balance transfer card if you have poor credit, but it’s important to set realistic expectations before applying for one.
+You probably won’t receive an interest-free window, but you might gain access to a lower APR than you’re currently paying.
+Ultimately, a balance transfer can still help you save money on interest, albeit at a slower rate.

-Regardless, you should really know where you stand before you move forward and start comparing card options.
-Before you apply for a balance transfer credit card, it can help to check your credit score to see where it falls on the spectrum.
+Regardless, you should really know where you stand before you move forward and start comparing balance transfer card options.
+Before you apply for a balance transfer credit card, it’s important to check your credit score to see where it falls on the spectrum.
 FICO scores of 579 or below are considered poor, in which case you will need to look for a credit card for bad credit.
 But if your credit score is in the fair range (580 to 679) or the good range (670 to 739) or higher, you can check out the best 0 percent APR credit cards instead.

 Best balance transfer credit cards for bad credit